CloudLabsAI-Azure/github-copilot-for-managers/labfiles/exercise1.md

 ## Overview

 In this exercise (Read Only), you will enable and access GitHub Copilot organization-level usage reports to establish foundational visibility for managers and program owners.
 You will learn how to request activity reports that provide crucial data about adoption patterns, user engagement, and usage metrics across your organization.

+This exercise demonstrates the complete workflow from report generation to data acquisition, introducing you to the rich analytics possibilities available when Copilot usage data is combined with organizational context.
+The comprehensive datasets you'll work with showcase advanced analytics scenarios that help managers understand not just who is using Copilot, but how effectively different teams, roles, and technology stacks are leveraging AI assistance.

-These reports form the basis for the comprehensive analytics dashboard you'll build in subsequent exercises, enabling data-driven decisions about Copilot deployment and optimization.
+These reports form the basis for the comprehensive analytics dashboard you'll build in subsequent exercises, enabling data-driven decisions about Copilot deployment and optimization strategies across your development organization.

 ## Objectives